anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 ### Battery

-You need these configurations, since it will avoid one bug that I explained in this section [SSDM BUG](#SDDM-BUG-(Black-screen-and-Password-Fail)).
+You need these configurations, since it will avoid one bug that I explained in this section [SDDM BUG](#SDDM-BUG-(Black-screen-and-Password-Fail)).
 After fixing it or deciding on something, you can change for your own confs.

 To apply them, go to: